mitchelmcfarland/4240-port-scanner/README.md

 - Update port scan to check if port is open, closed, or filtered
 - Update grab_banner so it works for more types of services
 - Update get_service so it can more accurately get port services
-- Update check_cve to use different parameters than keywordSearch.
-Port scan results are missing CVEs that SHOULD be there.
+- Update CVE look up and banner parsing to use Common Platform Enumeration (CPE) instead of keywords.
+Right now CVE look up is missing a few CVE's that should be there.

 # Acknowledgements/ References
 - https://nmap.org/